FREQUENTLY ASKED QUESTIONS ABOUT RAPPEL MAUI, ANSWERED

 I’M CONSIDERING A RAPPELLING TOUR, BUT I’M SCUBA DIVING FIRST.
 WHAT’S THE MAXIMUM ELEVATION DURING THE TOUR?

-The maximum elevation of the tour is encountered in Haiku, during the drive from Kahului to the rappelling site, and is about 750 feet above sea level.
+The maximum elevation between Kahului and the activity is encountered in Haiku, during the drive from Kahului to the rappelling site, and is about 750 feet above sea level.
+There are higher elevations between the activity site and Hana Town.
 Once you enter the rappelling site, there’s no more elevation gain, as you’ll descend first, and walk back up to the beginning elevation at the end.
 If you’re continuing on your own to Hana after your rappel tour, please note that you may encounter elevations of 1,000 feet above sea or higher during the drive.

 HOW MANY PEOPLE ARE IN A GROUP?

 There are two guides assigned to a maximum of eight participants.
 When making a tour reservation, your group may include other parties.
 To make a reservation exclusively for your party of one or more people, call to ask about a private tour.
-Please call us to make a reservation for a party larger than 8.
+Please call us to ask about parties larger than 8.

 CAN I TAKE PHOTOS OR VIDEO DURING THE TOUR?